• Skip to primary navigation

 Looking for an alternative to your boring old turkey sandwich?
 Take it up a notch and try making this delightful Jumeokbap recipe!

 Looking for an easy recipe that works for lunch, a snack, or a quick side dish?
 Try making this jumeokbap recipe.
 For those of you who don’t know, jumeokbap are Korean rice balls that are a super simple meal to make and are incredibly versatile.
 Traditionally filled with sautéed vegetables, meat, or seafood, jumeokbap is a great way to use up leftover rice and pantry staples like canned fish and nori.
-This version features savory salmon, seasoned rice, and crisp vegetables, creating a flavorful bite that’s perfect for work, school lunches, or even a picnic.
+This version features savory salmon, seasoned rice, and tender vegetables, creating a flavorful bite that’s perfect for work, school lunches, or even a picnic.
 They’re also a fun, tasty alternative to the usual sandwich.

 Growing up, my grandma made jumeokbap often for my siblings and me to take to school.
 Instead of salmon, she would pan-sear Spam, mix in kimchi, and add sliced scallions—proof that you can easily customize the filling to suit your taste.